suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 ------------------

 Download a binary package of SoundHelix and extract it somewhere.
 Then, open a console and go to that directory.
-Then simply run SoundHelix by typing
+Then on Windows simply run SoundHelix by typing

-run.bat examples/SoundHelix-Piano.xml
+run.bat

-or on Linux
+or on Linux type

-run.sh examples/SoundHelix-Piano.xml
+./run.sh

+Without parameters (like above), this will start SoundHelix with the XML file examples/SoundHelix-Piano.xml.

 Parameter syntax (substitute run.bat with run.sh on Linux):

-run.bat                           - starts SoundHelix with the file "SoundHelix.xml" in the current directory run.bat <filename>                - starts SoundHelix with the given XML file run.bat <filename> "<songname>"   - starts SoundHelix with the given XML file and uses the song name for the random
+run.bat                           - starts SoundHelix with the example XML file run.bat <filename>                - starts SoundHelix with the given XML file run.bat <filename> "<songname>"   - starts SoundHelix with the given XML file and uses the song name for the random
                                     seed by computing a hash value run.bat <filename> seed:<seed>    - starts SoundHelix with the given XML file and uses the given seed value for the random seed

+The "raw" way to start SoundHelix (without a batch or shell script) is to run

+java -jar SoundHelix.jar <Parameters...>

 During playback, SoundHelix provides a very simple command console.
 Type "help" to view the possible commands.